Alexoat76/holbertonschool-backend-javascript/0x02-ES6_classes/README.md

 - The code will be analyzed using the linter **[ESLint](https://intranet.hbtn.io/rltoken/SXR8c_xOD3tm6NcBkk09dQ)** along with specific rules that we’ll provide
 - All functions must be exported
+- The code needs to pass all the tests and lint.
+You can verify the entire project running  *` npm run full-test `*

 ## More Info

 ## Setup